jaquelinesv90/jaquelinesv90/README.md

 - Spring Rest
 - JPA/HIBERNATE
 - Oracle Database
-* Not exactly in this order or everyday but most of time this list.
+* Not exactly in this order or everyday, but most of time this list.

 ## :dancers: I’m looking to collaborate on:
 - Any Java Projects